telerik/winforms-docs/listview/programmatically-populating-with-data.md

 {{endregion}}

 ## Adding columns

-The columns of RadListView are stored in a collection that is accessible through the
+The columns of RadListView are stored in a collection that is accessible through the __Columns__ property.
-        	__Columns__ property.
 Columns can be added to RadListView using one of the three overloads of the __Add__ method as it is shown below.
 Each column must have unique name because columns are distinguished by their __Name__ property.

-        #_[C#] Adding columns_
+#### Adding columns

 {{source=..\SamplesCS\ListView\ListViewProgramaticallyPopulatingWithData.cs region=addColumns}}
 {{source=..\SamplesVB\ListView\ListViewProgramaticallyPopulatingWithData.vb region=addColumns}}